Chemaclass/chemaclass.com/content/_index.md

 ## Blog & readings

-My name is _Jose Maria Valera Reales_, but everyone knows me as **Chema**.
+My name is _Jose Maria Valera Reales_, aka: **Chema**.
-I live in Berlin since 2015, and I love good software, music, reading, and sport.

 ### Who am I?

 - Tech Lead at [Teufel Audio](http://teufel.de)
 - Contributor in [Phel Lang](http://phel-lang.org)
 - Creator of [Gacela Project](http://gacela-project.com/)

+I love what I do: Software Development.
+Mainly algorithm designing and resolution of logic problems.

+I am always looking for SOLID code and agile methodologies.
+I believe that clean code, testing, and refactoring are the best tools for every developer to achieve quality.

 You can find me here: